-A historic Melbourne home originally built in 1899 as one of three identical grand residences has been renovated and transformed for the 21st century.
+A historic Melbourne home originally built in 1899 as one of three identical grand residences has been renovated and transformed into a modern house (opens in new tab) for the 21st century.

 The result is an elegant example of cohesive design, respectfully balancing heritage features with contemporary vision.